Khovanov homology from Floer cohomology: Cup bimodules

-\begin{proof}[Sketch] We move the $(i,i+1)$-critical point pair towards infinity and then deform the subdisk defining $A^i_{2n+1}$ to a standard disk in the base over which $A_{2n-1}$ and $\bar{A}_{2n-1}$ fibre.
-This deformation of (compactified) Milnor fibres induces a deformation of Hilbert schemes and hence of the subspaces given by the nilpotent slices. \end{proof}
+In the case at hand, we move the $(i,i+1)$-critical point pair towards infinity and then deform the subdisk defining $(U^i)' \subset A_{2n+1}$ to a standard disk in the base $\bC_z$ over which $\bar{A}_{2n-1}$ fibres.
+This deformation of quasiconvex subdomains of (compactified) Milnor fibres induces a deformation of the corresponding quasiconvex subdomains $\mathring{\bar{M}}$ of Hilbert schemes.
+These yield the required quasi-isomorphisms $\scrF(\scrY_n) \simeq \scrF(\scrY^i_n)$. \end{proof}

-The deformations are through subdomains inside manifolds satisfying Hypotheses \ref{Hyp:Main} and \ref{Hyp:GWvanishes}, in particular the manifolds admit holomorphic projection maps to a continuously varying family of Stein domains.
-There are induced quasi-isomorphisms